Jewish eschatology: Biblical Sheol

 The Hebrew Bible reflects the belief of the Israelites in an arguably Hades-like afterworld, where both the righteous (see Samuel) and the unrighteous continue to exist in a miserable manner.

 World to come

-The afterlife is known as olam ha-ba (עולם הבא), being related to the concepts of Gan Eden— heavenly "Garden in Eden", or Paradise—and Gehinnom.
-The phrase "olam ha-ba" itself does not occur in the Hebrew Bible.
-In Jewish theology, the widely accepted halakha is that it is impossible for living human beings to know what the world to come is like.
+The afterlife is known as olam ha-ba (עוֹלָם הַבָּא), being related to the concepts of Gan Eden— heavenly "Garden in Eden", or Paradise—and Gehinnom.
+The phrase olam ha-ba itself does not occur in the Hebrew Bible.
+In Jewish theology, the widely accepted Halakha is that it is impossible for living human beings to know what the world to come is like.

 Second Temple period

 In the late Second Temple period, beliefs about the ultimate fate of individuals were diverse.
 The Pharisees and Essenes believed in the immortality of the soul, but the Sadducees did not.
 The Dead Sea Scrolls, Jewish pseudepigrapha, and Jewish magical papyri all reflect this variety of opinions.